-It was drizzly in the morning so we decided to head into the old town as our first stop exploring around Avignon.
-Since we seemed to like to walk to our sightseeing destinations, we parked on the outskirts but of course the shuttle bus was not yet running – so off we walked.
+It was drizzly in the morning so we headed into the old town as our first stop exploring around Avignon.
+Since we seemed to like to walk to our sightseeing destinations, we parked on the outskirts.
+But of course the shuttle bus was not yet running – so off we walked.

 We would have to make do with the stone sheep “gargoyle” that watched over us as we walked the grounds.

 The ramparts led us down the spiral staircase – an engineering curiosity to me.

 By this time it was now past 2pm again.
 And we had yet to find lunch as we were exploring around Avignon.

 We found a charming courtyard and were entertained by Tony.
 It turned out he had a restaurant close to our hotel and knew the receptionist there.
 He continued to correct our French and teach us Italian thru our lunch – ensuring we ordered “due cappuccini”.

 David sent me with the camera to the bathroom to meet the girl with the big boobs adorning the bathroom wall.
 I tried to artistically get him a comparison shot.